Berkeley balcony collapse

 On June 16, 2015, shortly after midnight, five Irish J-1 visa students and one Irish-American died and seven others were injured after a balcony on which they were standing collapsed.
 The group was celebrating a 21st birthday party in Berkeley, California.
-The balcony was on the 5th floor of an apartment building at 2020 Kittredge Street in Berkeley, then called Library Gardens.
+The balcony was on the 5th floor of an eight year-old apartment building at 2020 Kittredge Street in Berkeley, then called Library Gardens.
 The district attorney of Alameda County launched a criminal probe into the incident.
 In January 2022, one of the injured died from a stroke related to the injuries.

 In June 2015, Mayor Tom Bates of Berkeley promised a wide-ranging investigation into the cause of the accident.
 The evidence is overwhelming that dry rot from improper construction caused the collapse, not the weight of the 13 students.